Sixth Form at King's College

 Our Head of Careers ensures a regular programme of activity and support is in place, including Career Breakfasts that give students the opportunity to listen to people from different professions and to explore their options and interests in more depth.

 The majority of King’s students go into UK higher education, and universities seem keen to recruit from the school.
 Each year students access the most desirable courses at the most desirable universities.
-Cambridge, Oxford, Imperial, the London School of Economics, Durham and other Russell Group universities are well represented within the broad range of institutions to which students go.
+Cambridge, Oxford, Imperial, LSE and other Russell Group universities are well represented within the broad range of institutions to which students go.
 Although it remains a small group, some King’s students move on to American and European universities.

 If you would like to take part in our Sixth Form Admissions Programme, please fill out the form below and we will contact you shortly.